How to Start an LLC in Texas

 Choosing a name for your Texas LLC is not as easy as it looks.
 First, you will need an original and one-of-a-kind name that is not currently being used by any other business in Texas.
 If you already have a business name in mind, make sure that it is yours for the taking.
 You can check your tentative LLC name by visiting the Texas Secretary of State website.

 The search results should show ‘No Matching Entries Found,’ which tells you that you can proceed with your chosen LLC name.
 From here, you need to be aware of some of the name rules of the Texas LLCs.
-You can check out more information here.
+Check out TX LLC name Guide.

 Here is a quick summary of the main guidelines:

-This position can be yourself, another manager in your LLC, or a professional Registered Agent service.
-You can check out our Registered Agent guide to better understand why we highly recommend that you appoint a professional Registered Agent service.
+This position can be yourself, another manager in your LLC, or a professional registered agent service.
+You can check out our registered agent reviews page to better understand why we highly recommend that you appoint a professional registered agent service.
 (See our recommended services below)

-Should you pay for the services and expertise of a Registered Agent service, it is essential that they have a physical address in Texas and should always be available to receive documents on behalf of your organization during standard business hours.
+Should you pay for the services and expertise of a registered agent service, it is essential that they have a physical address in Texas and should always be available to receive documents on behalf of your company during standard business hours.

 BEST FOR: Register your LLC company

-With ZenBusiness you can register your business in less then 10 minutes.
-You can also use their Registered Agent service for $149 and take advantage of their worry free service so you can focus on growing your business.
+With ZenBusiness you can register your business in less than 10 minutes.
+You can also use their registered agent service for $199/year and take advantage of their worry free compliance service so you can focus on running and growing your business.

 Additionally, ZenBusiness provides you with a virtual dashboard, so you have 100% visibility of the forms and documents of your company.
-You can go through them, download them, and even print them to have a personal copy for any business or legal reasons.
+You can review them, download documents, and even print them to have a personal copy for any business or legal reasons.

 Read our full ZenBusiness review